 Wired systems can significantly slow down the work of subcontractors on site that encounter them.
 At the next phase of the development, when you’ve invested time, effort and money into getting these workers onto the site, there’s now a wired system in the way that needs to be dismantled and reinstalled elsewhere to maintain suitable safety measures.

-No wires also means that no specialist tradepeople such as electricians are required and there’s no threat during cutting or drilling that someone will catch the loose wires of the fire alarm.
+No wires also mean that no specialist tradespeople such as electricians are required and there’s no threat during cutting or drilling that someone will catch the loose wires of the fire alarm.